 The preliminary view of the IHSC Working Group is that it has the potential to be safe and efficacious, and may be used in endemic situations, as well as in outbreak situations in all ages and physiological groups.

-The IHSC Working Group has assessed the potential market for the new vaccine, and prepared a plan for its development.
+The IHSC Working Group has assessed the potential market for the new vaccine and prepared a plan for its development.
 It proposes steps for the progression of the vaccine candidate’s development through to commercial production and effective future use.

-This plan includes provision for a challenge study, which is considered as a necessary next step in order to show the ability of the candidate vaccine’s effectiveness against all nine African Horse Sickness serotypes, and which will support regulatory registration of the vaccine.
+This plan includes provisions for a challenge study, which is considered as a necessary next step in order to show the ability of the candidate vaccine’s effectiveness against all nine African Horse Sickness serotypes, and which will support regulatory registration of the vaccine.